grandjeanmartin/intellectualcooperation/publications.md

 #### 2019
 * Grandjean, Martin, and Marco Van Leeuwen. ‘[Mapping Internationalism: Congresses and Organisations in the Nineteenth and Twentieth Centuries](https://halshs.archives-ouvertes.fr/halshs-01857353v1)’.
 In International Organizations and Global Civil Society: Histories of the Union of International Associations, edited by Daniel Laqua, Wouter Van Acker, and Christophe Verbruggen, 225–42.
 London: Bloomsbury, 2019.
 * Irish, Tomás. ‘[The “Moral Basis” of Reconstruction?
 Humanitarianism, Intellectual Relief and the League of Nations, 1918-1925](https://www.cambridge.org/core/journals/modern-intellectual-history/article/moral-basis-of-reconstruction-humanitarianism-intellectual-relief-and-the-league-of-nations-19181925/BBB2F7C46B5954E500006681B3CFBA7C#)’.
 Modern Intellectual History 16, no. 1 (2019): 1–32.
+* Scaglia, Ilaria.
+The Emotions of Internationalism: Feeling International Cooperation in the Alps in the Interwar Period.
+Oxford: Oxford University Press, 2019.

 #### 2018
 * Goodman, Joyce. ‘["Shaping the Mentality of Races and Especially of Young People”: The League of Nations and the Educational Cinematography Congress, 1934](https://winchester.elsevierpure.com/en/publications/shaping-the-mentality-of-races-and-especially-of-young-people-the)’.
 League of Nations: Histories, Legacies and Impact, 16 July 2018, 197–213.